SvitlanaKo/documentation/community/contribute.rst

     npm install

-(`package.json <https://github.com/laboro/crm-enterprise-dev/blob/master/package.json>`_ added to each dev-repo to root folder)
+(package.json file is added to each dev-repo to root folder)

 - Execute the following command to run JSCS check: